-In regards to organic vs not, I tend to stick with the dirty dozen rule and only buy organics that are not on that list if it is a good price.
-I personally can not tell the difference in taste, they are all inferior to homegrown produce.
+Regarding organic vs. not, I tend to stick with the dirty dozen rule and only buy organics that are not on that list if it is a good price.
+I generally can’t tell the difference in taste.

-I typically avoid potatoes but when I buy them it is mostly red and sweet potatoes.
+I typically avoid potatoes, but when I buy them, it is usually red and sweet potatoes.

 Buying something you don’t like will not encourage healthy eating and will waste money.
-I hate broccoli, it is a vile, noxious weed.
-Even if it guaranteed an extra 10 healthy years I would avoid it because they would mean eating that horrible thing for 10 extra years.
+I hate broccoli with all of my heart.
+It is a vile, noxious weed.
+Even if it guaranteed an extra 10 healthy years, I would avoid it because they would mean eating that horrible thing for 10 extra years.
 Yuck!

-Avoid the cheapest canned vegetables on the shelf, they are low-quality vegetables and usually loaded with salt.
+Avoid the cheapest canned vegetables on the shelf.
+They are low-quality and usually loaded with salt.

-With salad dressings, it is tough.
-So many are loaded with sugar and worse, high fructose corn syrup.
+So many are loaded with sugar and worse: high fructose corn syrup.
 I sometimes make my own.
-Olive and sesame oil, balsamic, cider and rice vinegar are great to start with.
+Olive and sesame oil, balsamic, cider, and rice vinegar are great to start with.
 Tomatoes and various spices and lots of other possibilities.
-It is kind of a pain but it is one thing I want to learn how to can for long term storage.
-For off the shelf, watch out for sugar and other bad stuff like preservatives.
-Cheap, as always is bad.
-My personal favorites are red pepper vinaigrette, almost anything with sesame oil, and Russian.
-It is expensive and ranch is usually just awful but there is this habanero ranch dressing found in the refrigerated section of the produce department that is simply amazing.
+It is kind of a pain, but it is one thing I want to learn how to can for long-term storage.

-If I just chop up vegetables without lettuce, I usually forgo dressings all together, I am not sure why I have to add it with a more traditional salad.
-It is just empty calories and the best I can do is not make it too unhealthy.
+If I just chop up vegetables without lettuce, I usually forgo dressings altogether.
+I am not sure why I have to add it with a more traditional salad.
+It is just empty calories, and the best I can do is not make it too unhealthy.

 I love frozen berries for my smoothies.
-Be cautious, some frozen fruit has added sugar, especially those made specifically for smoothies.
+Be cautious as some frozen fruit has added sugar, especially those made specifically for smoothies.

 Healthy meats and fish

 Good quality lean meats are what to shop for.
-Sure, that porterhouse tastes great but is so expensive and fatty.
+Sure, that porterhouse tastes great, but it is so expensive and fatty.

 I avoid farmed fish except for catfish and even then try to avoid it by catching my own.
-Farmed fish is generally cheaper but has little Omega-3’s and is loaded with antibiotics and typically not as strong as wild fish and therefore very mushy.
-Staying still in a pool is not conducive to developing into a strong, healthy fish and it shows.
-There are trout farms that supposedly keep them in water with a good current but the difference is still large.
+Farmed fish is generally cheaper but has little Omega-3’s and is loaded with antibiotics.
+They are typically not as strong as wild fish, and therefore very mushy.
+Staying still in a pool is not conducive to developing into a healthy fish, and it shows.
+There are trout farms that supposedly keep them in water with a good current, but the difference is still huge.

 I am not a big fan of pork but will occasionally buy pork chops.
-Pork is cheap but fatty and not all that healthy.
-I avoid sausage, bacon, etc. I love spicy sausage patties but avoid it.
-Maybe once a year or something.
+Pork is cheap, but also fatty and not all that healthy.
+Processed pork is unhealthy.
+I love spicy sausage patties but avoid them.

-If you can find it at a good price other meats are great such as duck, goose, cornish game hens and buffalo.
+If you can find it at a good price, other meats such as duck, goose, and buffalo are great.

 Sugar is death

-A cardiologist told me that the worst thing for your heart health is sugar and that, of course, includes simple carbs found in white bread, most types of noodles and processed things - I hesitate to call them food - like many breakfast cereal types, cheesy noodle mixes, hamburger helper, etc. They also have too much unhealthy fat and way too much salt.
-There are types of these that are less worse but it takes a bit of comparison shopping.
+A cardiologist told me that the worst thing for your heart health is sugar.
+Of course, that includes simple carbs found in white bread, most types of noodles, and processed things that I hesitate to call food.
+Examples are many breakfast cereal types, cheesy noodle mixes, hamburger helper, etc. They also have too much unhealthy fat and way too much salt.
+There are types of these that are less worse, but it takes a bit of comparison shopping.

 He said sugar causes an inflammation response which promotes blockages in arteries.
 Too much sugar also brings a laundry list of serious health problems like obesity and diabetes.

-This is terrible news for me since like most people, sugar lights up my brain.
-Moderation in all things but especially sugars.
+This is terrible news for me because, like most people, sugar lights up my brain.
+Moderation in all things but especially sugar.

 This leads to carbs, an essential nutrient.
 Avoid simple carbs and use only healthy complex carbs.
-This is difficult for me as I am addicted to white bread and I avoid it as much as possible.
+This is difficult for me as I am addicted to white bread.
+I try to avoid it as much as possible.

-Avoid or at least greatly reduce soda and drink sodas with real sugar instead of high-fructose corn syrup.
-They are both bad but one is much worse.
+Avoid or at least reduce soda.
+Drink sodas with real sugar instead of high-fructose corn syrup.
+They are both bad, but one is much worse.

 Learn how to read nutrition labels.
 Make sure very little of the carb content are simple sugars.
 The more fiber and the less sugar listed, the better it will be.

-I am not an expert on diets and I have never actually tried a formalized diet.
-I use the basics: to lose weight calories in < calories out.
-It is not quite that easy as simple carbs and other sugars can be stored directly as fat.
+I am not an expert on diets, and I have never actually tried a formalized diet.
+I use the basics: to lose weight, make sure that calories in < calories out.
+It is not that easy, as simple carbs and other sugars can be stored directly as fat.

-Do some research, start counting calories, and now is a great time to get outside and exercise, just make sure you follow proper distancing.
 Counting calories is a drag, I have started to do that and bought a kitchen scale to help out.
-The goal for this is to be able to stop counting in a month or two as I get a feel for how many calories I need and how much I am eating without thinking about it.
+The goal for this is to stop counting calories in a month or two.
+Once I get a feel for how many calories I need, I will stop.

-I have no illusions that I could gain a lot of muscle but if I get toned and have a mostly flat stomach that would be great.
-I would be very happy if I could stay inside that range and be in reasonable shape for the rest of my life.
+I have no illusions that I could gain a lot of muscle, but if I get toned and have a mostly flat stomach that would be great.
+I would be very happy if I stay inside that range and be in reasonable shape for the rest of my life.

-Once I get to the weight I like, then I have to start over and figure out how much to eat to maintain that weight.
-After losing all that weight a few years ago due to metabolic issues caused by psych meds I have done an okay job maintaining that but I yoyo a bit too often even though the weight gain is not significant.
-I define significant weight gain to be that I have to move up in clothing sizes.
-Clothes start getting tight and I cut back on calories, cheat days and increase exercise.
+Once I get to the weight I like, I have to start over and figure out how much to eat to maintain that weight.
+After losing all that weight a few years ago due to metabolic issues caused by psych meds, I have done an okay job maintaining it.
+I do yoyo a bit too often even though the weight gain is not significant.
+I define significant weight gain to be that I have to move up in clothing size.
+Clothes start getting tight, and I cut back on calories, cheat days and increase exercise.